snowpirate/raspdriver2.0/README.md

    1. If you really want, you can check things while this is going by launching the Kismet Client from the command line.
-   2. Or run gpsd or gpsmon to see if that's working
+   2. Or check the GPS status to see if that's working gpsd gpsmon cgps -s
        * I prefer to just check in the Kismet GUI from Windows > GPS Details.